JoaoGuilhermeLW/100-Days-of-Code/log.md

 ### Day 43 August 18, 2021

-`Today's Progress`: I went in vacations and needed few days to relax.
+`Today's Progress`: I went on vacations and needed few days to relax.
 Today i got stucked in an ruby error at my AoC day 4 code.
 But, learned about "all?" and "send" ruby methods.
 Very useful.

 `Thoughts`: DRY and Elegance.